elabftw/elabdoc/doc/faq.rst

 * PHP version > 5.6
 * MySQL version > 5.5
 * HTTPS enabled
-* PHP extensions openssl, gd, hash and zip activated
+* PHP extensions openssl, gmagick, hash and zip activated

 **Requirements for the client**
 - Any operating system with any browser (recent version).